 Arn McConnell, a.k.a.
 Craven Lovelace to his radio and podcast fans, will be moderator for our Long Live the King panel.

 Afterwards, there were will an opportunity to get autographs and purchase books and merchandise.

 You might say Frank Dietz is a triple threat in Hollywood.
 He is a working writer/producer/director as well as an actor and animator.

-Trained as an actor and artist at State University at Oswego, the New Yorker cut his teeth on a series of what are now considered low-budget, cult horror films (Zombie Nights and Black Roses).
+Trained as an actor and artist at State University at Oswego, the New Yorker cut his teeth on a series of what are now considered low-budget, cult horror films (Zombie Nightmare and Black Roses).
 After relocating to Los Angeles, he wrote scripts for independent features, including Naked Souls, Cold Harvest and Magic in the Mirror for Paramount.

 Switching gears, Dietz joined Walt Disney Studies as an animation artist in 1996.
 He worked on Hercules, Mulan, Tarzan and Atlantis-The Lost Empire.
 Then in 2007/2008 he received “Artist of the Year” from the first Rondo Hatton Classic Horror Film Awards.

 Another role includes the comedy The Lost Skeleton Returns Again where he met his collaborator Trish Geiger.
 They created Benevolent Monster Productions and went on to produce the documentary Beast Wishes-The Fantastic World of Bob and Kathry Burns, which garnered several awards.
 Their next documentary was about the legendary King Kong, Long Live the King, which is being screened at Edesia’s Hooray for Hollywood in Palisade, CO on April 5.
 That film also has won “Best Documentary” at several film festivals.